Healthcare11 min read

 Week 9: Full Simulation Week

-• Complete 2 full-length timed exams.
+• Complete two full-length timed exams.

-• Review all missed and guessed questions.
+• Review every missed and guessed question.

 Week 10: Final Consolidation

-• Reduce new content intake.
+• Reduce new-content intake.

-• Review weak-domain notes daily.
+• Review weak-system notes daily.

 • Practice section pacing for 45-question blocks.